leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 For me no nesting is better to read than any nesting.
 Since the guard clause clearly shows the function returns when it is NULL, we do not have to consider NULLs when reading further down.
 However, in the first function, you're left wondering...
 "Okay, this is for the non-NULL case.
 The NULL case will be at the bottom...", while reading the primary logic.
 By having less to juggle in the mind, the reader will be able to understand the core logic better.
 Finally, the second one shows clearer intentions.

-For me the first function says: "If node exists, print!"
+For me the first function says: "If node exists, print!" <br />
 The second functions says: "Print node!"

 However, there's a caveat with using guard clauses.
 The two functions below are not equivalent.